intellitrend/intellitrend-mobile-zabbix-mediatype/README.md

 ### DataForge

-If you are a DataForge user, you can use our convenient alert management feature found under `Self Provisioning` &rarr; `Alerts`, to configure alerts with a few clicks, directly from the IntelliMon Mobile app.
+If you are a DataForge user, you can use our convenient alert management feature found under `Self Provisioning` &rarr; `Alerts`, to configure alerts with a few clicks, directly from the IntelliTrend Mobile app.

 ![dataforge_alerts](img/dataforge_alerts.png)